marek-iiasa/yayue/models/mcma/doc/source/readme.rst

 Conda environment
 ^^^^^^^^^^^^^^^^^
-We recommend to install and use the pyMCMA within a dedicated and regularly updated conda environment created for Python version 3.11.
 Conda is widely used, it is available for macOS, Linux, and MS-Windows;
 it supports easy organization of dedicated (when needed) environments for diverse packages, as well as easy updates of packages with keeping consistency of their versions.
-Documentation of conda is available at: https://docs.conda.io/en/latest/
+Conda documentation is available at: https://docs.conda.io/en/latest/

 NOTE: all commands described in this Guide should be executed in a terminal window.
 In the commands explained below the $-character stands for the terminal prompt.
+The actual terminal prompt depends on the OS and setup of the user environment.

-In orderr to avoid possible conflicts with already installed packages, we recommend to create a dedicated conda environment for pyMCMA.
+In order to avoid possible conflicts with already installed packages, we recommend to install and use the pyMCMA within a dedicated and regularly updated conda environment created for Python version 3.11.

 Preparation of the conda environment consists of two steps:

 #.
 Create a dedicated conda environment for pymcma